 India is one of the world’s 3rd largest importers of Crude Oil.
 Nearly 80% of its oil requirements are met through imports.
-Nearly 60% of its imports constitutes of Crude oil making it atleast 2% of India’s full-year GDP.
+Nearly 60% of its imports constitute Crude oil making it at least 2% of India’s full-year GDP.
 Rising Crude affects India’s balance of payments thus increasing Fiscal or current account deficit thereby reducing the probability of rating upgrade or economic growth.
-The rise in Crude also affects Rupee adversely as more money flows out of the system to buy dollars for making crude payment.
-According to Nomura every $10 increase in Oil prices to affect India’s CAD by 0.4%.
+The rise in Crude also affects Rupee adversely as more money flows out of the system to buy dollars for making crude payments.
+According to Nomura, every $10 increase in Oil prices affects India’s CAD by 0.4%.
 An increase in the price of crude oil means that would increase the cost of producing goods.
 This price rise would finally be passed on to consumers resulting in inflation.
 Experts believe that an increase of $10/barrel in crude oil prices could raise inflation by 10 basis points

 Crude and India Effect

-Global crude oil prices fluctuate on the back of geopolitical fears or overpotential demand supply disruption or any policy stance taken by the OPEC countries (Middle East) as they are the major producers.
+Global crude oil prices fluctuate on the back of geopolitical fears or overpotential demand-supply disruption or any policy stance taken by the OPEC countries (Middle East) as they are the major producers.
 Any economic growth or disruption in the rest of the world or any currency headwinds or any warlike situations also make crude rise.
-India is the world’s third largest Oil importing nation and world’s seventh largest economy.
-It is a major loser in the case of rising Crude price and a beneficiary in the event of falling Crude prices.
+India is the world’s third-largest oil importing nation and the world’s seventh-largest economy.
+It is a major loser in the case of rising Crude prices and a beneficiary in the event of falling Crude prices.

 Oil and its Segment

-Under the Stockedge App in Premium tab, we have a ready watchlist section which outlines some themes and stocks which can get impacted from various criteria like the Government policies, the trade war, the monsoon, the rising crude, the rising rupee etc. Here you can check out all the scans which the stocks fall under, all the news flow in the outlined stocks and any corporate announcements or corporate actions which have taken place for the stocks outlined.
+Under the Stockedge App in Premium tab, we have a ready watchlist section that outlines some themes and stocks which can get impacted from various criteria like the Government policies, the trade war, the monsoon, the rising crude, the rising rupee, etc. Here you can check out all the scans under which the stocks fall, all the news flow in the outlined stocks, and any corporate announcements or corporate actions that have taken place for the stocks outlined.
 You can even check out if any bulk or block deals have happened for the chosen stocks.
-All in all you can have a 360-degree outlook on the theme that is playing out.
-Thus if any of these themes catches markets fancy then you can know which stocks can generate the best return for you.
+All in all, you can have a 360-degree outlook on the theme that is playing out.
+Thus if any of these themes catch markets fancy then you can know which stocks can generate the best return for you.

 If you want to know more about the stocks impacted by the same then subscribe to know more about the premium features click here: Premium Features of StockEdge App and if you haven’t subscribed to our app then click here to become a Premium member